 BMI had a substantial impact on the risk of revision (Table 4.16, Figure 4.10 and 4.11).
-Revision rates rose with increasing BMI from 1.9% in normal weight patients to 2.9 in obese class I ($30-34.9 \text{ kg/m}^2$) patients, 4.4% in obese class II ($35-39.9 \text{ kg/m}^2$) patients, and 7.8% in obese class III (BMI >40 kg/m2) patients.
+Revision rates rose with increasing BMI from 1.9% in normal weight patients to 2.9 in obese class I (30-34.9 kg/m2) patients, 4.4% in obese class II (35-39.9 kg/m2) patients, and 7.8% in obese class III (BMI >40 kg/m2) patients.
 The majority of complications occurred within the first two to three months.

 To analyze subgroups a certain number of "at risk" patients are necessary to get correct and meaningful information.
-The current number of implants allows different BMI categories with CI this registry to analyze some subgroups for the first time.
+The current number of implants allows

+Figure 4.10 Estimated failure rates of primary total hip arthroplasty for different BMI Time since operation, 2015-2018, all services, diagnosis primary OA this registry to analyze some subgroups for the first time.
 With increasing numbers, it will be possible in the future to analyze the failure modes.
 This report explored the revision rates of implant types that are frequently discussed: short stems and double mobility cups (Figures 4.12 and 4.13).